insapathogenomics/cml_efsa.wgs.onehealth_facilitator/README.md

 **0. Install the EFSA One Health WGS analytical pipeline following the instructions available at https://dev.azure.com/efsa-devops/EFSA/_git/efsa.wgs.onehealth** (do not forget to properly setup the _nextflow.config_ for each species, including providing the right schema location)

-**1. Navigate to the directory where you cloned the workflow, clone of this repository and install the conda environment:**
+**1. Navigate to the directory where you cloned the EFSA workflow, clone of this repository and install the conda environment:**
 ```
 cd /PATH/TO/efsa.wgs.onehealth/
 git clone https://github.com/insapathogenomics/cml_efsa.wgs.onehealth_facilitator.git